 Directed by Kenichi Kawamura, with Yousuke Kuroda managing the script, SoniAni: Super Sonico The Animation (SoniAni for brevity) premièred as a part of the Winter 2014 Anime line-up.
 The anime features Super Sonico, Featuring Nitro PlusCompany Mascot, and follows the adventures she encounters in her everyday life.
 Between her endeavours in academics, modelling career, music and part-time job as a waitress, Sonico always manages to brighten up the lives of those around her.
-According the promotional video released by Pony Canyon, Super Sonico will be voiced by...
-Super Sonico.note She's actually voiced by Ayano Yamamoto, but Nitro Plus's been trying to cover it up after a PR incident.Crunchyroll is streaming the anime, which can be viewed here for viewers living in the following areas: USA, Canada, UK, Ireland, South Africa, New Zealand, Australia, Scandinavia, the Netherlands, Latin America, Spain, Portugal, the Middle East, Turkey, Austria, Germany, Liechtenstein, Luxembourg, Switzerland, Belgium, Italy, Denmark, Poland, Czech Republic, Hungary, Romania, France, and DOM-TOM, Andorra, Netherlands, Algeria, Tunisia, and Morocco.
+According the promotional video Pony Canyon released, Super Sonico is voiced by Super Sonico.note She's actually voiced by Ayano Yamamoto, but Nitro Plus's been trying to cover it up after a PR incident.Crunchyroll is streaming the anime, which can be viewed here for viewers living in the following areas: USA, Canada, UK, Ireland, South Africa, New Zealand, Australia, Scandinavia, the Netherlands, Latin America, Spain, Portugal, the Middle East, Turkey, Austria, Germany, Liechtenstein, Luxembourg, Switzerland, Belgium, Italy, Denmark, Poland, Czech Republic, Hungary, Romania, France, and DOM-TOM, Andorra, Netherlands, Algeria, Tunisia, and Morocco.
 Despite its name, this series is unrelated toSonic the Hedgehog.

 A Day in the Limelight: Several of the characters get an episode that focuses largely on them, at least in their interactions and relations with Sonico.